a-nesse/acromuse_atari/dqn_implementation/README.md

 # DQN Implementation

 To run this DQN implementation, navigate to the parent directory and run the command `python -m dqn_implementation.atari_dqn.py`.
+When restarting training, simply run `python -m dqn_implementation.atari_dqn.py restart_step` from teh parent directory with `restart_step` replaced by the step number to restart training from.

 This is an attempt at implementing a somewhat modified deep-Q network approach to playing Atari games, described in the papers "Playing Atari with Deep Reinforcement Learning"[1] and "Human-level control through deep reinforcement learning"[2].
 See the config files to for the network structure and hyperparameters used, which deviate somewhat from the papers.